 To clean produce using vinegar, combine 1 part vinegar to 3 parts water in a basin or clean sink and soak produce for up to 20 minutes.
-Then rinse and rub under tap water as described above.
+Then rinse and rub under tap water.

-4. Trim outer leaves.
-If you like, you can peel and discard the skin, which holds the most residue, although the skin is also where the most nutrients are too.
+- Trim outer leaves of lettuce, cabbage etc. If you like, you can peel and discard the skin, which holds the most residue, although the skin is also where the most nutrients are too.

 Washing won’t get rid of all pesticide residue on fruit and vegetables.
 But this DIY fruit and veggie wash will reduce the pesticide load so you can enjoy healthy fruit and vegetables with peace of mind.